 Bathurst 1000 Stats

-The form man of recent times in the Virgin Australia Supercars Championship, Jamie Whincup is the ‘all-time’ champ with seven titles to his name.
+The form man of recent times in the Virgin Australia Supercars Championship, Jamie Whincup is the ‘all-time’ champ with seven titles to his name but that isn’t slowing down his for an eight in 2020.

 Whincup clinched the 2018 Supercars Championship crown in spectacular fashion.